 - Easy access to North Norfolk and the Broads National Park makes a perfect blend of cosmopolitan city and charming countryside

-- Premier League Norwich City Football central to the city
+- Premier League Norwich City Football Club is central to the city

 - Find your cultural niche in Norwich, where historical buildings sit alongside modern architecture in England’s first UNESCO City of Literature